 4 Ways a Foreclosure Will Impact You in Philadelphia

-By taking quick steps to resolving a pending foreclosure, you can decide how your home is sold and for how much.
+You can decide how your home is sold and for how much by taking quick steps to resolving a pending foreclosure.
 Open your mail before it’s too late!
-Keep the lines of communication open to be on top of what actions your lender may be ready to take and how much time you have to change the outcome in your favor.
+Keep the lines of communication open to determine what actions your lender may be ready to take and how much time you have to change the outcome in your favor.
 After a foreclosure, you will have no such control.
 Should your Philadelphia property sell for less than is still due on your mortgage, you will still be required to pay this debt.
-This is known as a deficiency debt and can enormously impact your lifestyle and family.
+This is a deficiency debt and can enormously impact your lifestyle and family.
 Not to mention eating into your budget.
 Additional liability on your credit report will only increase the higher costs associated with having bad credit.

 No matter what your situation is, foreclosure can be a terrifying process.
 Many homeowners are looking to sell their homes to avoid foreclosure.
-Many homeowners panic and do not realize they can sell their homes before they are foreclosed on if you contact a cash home buying company to purchase your home before the bank attempts to take your house from you.
+Many homeowners panic and do not realize they can “sell my home” before they are foreclosed on if you contact a cash home buying company to purchase your home before the bank attempts to take your house from you.
 Buying Property 215 has helped homeowners sell their houses fast plenty of times.
 They are experts at helping homeowners in challenging situations.